SASS vs LESS: What to Choose?

 3. Features

-Following are the highlights of LESS:
+The following are the highlights of LESS:

 – A code can be written in a cleaner and coordinated way.

-Following are the highlights of SASS:
+The following are the highlights of SASS:

-- It is steady, incredible and compatible with different renditions(versions) of CSS.
+– It is steady, incredible, and compatible with different renditions(versions) of CSS.

 – It is a superset of CSS and is written in JavaScript.